• Skip to main content

 However, that doesn’t mean you should forget about doing five sets of five reps.

-A cycle of heavy weights/lower reps is a great way to build basic strength and size before switching to some lighter weights and higher reps and provides your muscles and nervous system with a well-deserved break.
+A cycle of heavy weights and lower reps is a great way to build basic strength and size before switching to lighter weights and higher reps.

 Also, there is no need to do 5 x 5 for every exercise in your workout.